 - very high altitude: 12,000 to 18,000 feet (3,658 meters to 5,486 meters)

 - extreme altitude: greater than 18,000 feet or 5,486 meters

 Acute mountain sickness, also known as altitude sickness, can develop during the adjustment to the changes in air quality at higher elevations.
 It most often occurs at about 8,000 feet, or 2,438 meters, above sea level.

 Altitude sickness can affect people without COPD, but it may be more severe in people who do have COPD or some other type of lung condition.
 People who are physically exerting themselves are also more likely to experience altitude sickness.

 Altitude sickness can be mild to severe.
 Its early symptoms can include:

 When people with altitude sickness stay at higher elevations, the symptoms can become more severe and further affect the lungs, heart, and nervous system.
 When this happens, symptoms may include:

 - paleness or skin discoloration due to the lack of oxygen

-If you are concerned by how your COPD symptoms could become aggravated by high-altitude conditions, ask your doctor to perform a high altitude hypoxia measurement.
+If you’re concerned by how your COPD symptoms could become aggravated by high-altitude conditions, ask your doctor to do a high-altitude hypoxia measurement.
 This test will evaluate your breathing at oxygen levels that are simulated to resemble those at higher elevations.